-- Admission to the examination in any module is gained by earning proof of participation (General Rule A.5.4.3). - participation (General Rule A.5.4.3). b) Proof of participation which allows admission to the examination will only be given after a student has complied with the requirements set out in the study guide for the specific module to the satisfaction of the School Director in consultation with the Subject Group Chairperson. - c) The admission requirements for the examination in semester and year modules in the Faculty of Arts are as follows:
+- Admission to the examination in any module is gained by earning proof of participation (General Rule A.5.4.3). - b) Proof of participation which allows admission to the examination will only be given after a student has complied with the requirements set out in the study guide for the specific module to the satisfaction of the School Director in consultation with the Subject Group Chairperson. - c) The admission requirements for the examination in semester and year modules in the Faculty of Arts are as follows: